xassiver/FC26-Live-Editor-CRACK/README.md

 * **Customizable Delay:** Features a built-in waiting period (Default: 100ms) before injection to prevent crashes and ensure the game has fully initialized.
 * **Lightweight & Fast:** Minimalistic console/GUI footprint with no performance impact on your gameplay.

+# Compatible with FIFA Mod Manager (FMM): You can choose this application instead of Live Editor Launcher.

 ---

 ## How It Works